HafthorArni/nRF52840_Mousejacker/nrf52840_sniffer/README.md

 # nRF52840 Sniffer and Replay Tool

-This is the PlatformIO project for the Adafruit Feather nRF52840 Express used as a low-level 2.4 GHz sniffer and replay device.
+This is the PlatformIO project for the Adafruit Feather nRF52840 Express used as a low-level 2.4 GHz sniffer, packet analyzer, and replay device.

 It implements:

-- Channel sweeping using RSSI.
-- The "preamble trick" for promiscuous capture.
+- RSSI-based channel sweeping to lock onto active channels.
+- A queue-based capture/processing pipeline to reduce packet loss during heavy serial output.
-- Interactive serial UI for on-the-fly tuning of RADIO registers.
+- Interactive serial UI for on-the-fly tuning of nRF52 RADIO registers.
+- Smart active address discovery using raw capture, bit shifting, sliding-window parsing, and software CRC matching.
+- Preset-based multi-pipe scanning for promiscuous-style capture experiments.
 - Recording and replay of captured packets.

 ## Hardware overview